Lockheed C-130 Hercules: Upgrades and changes

-In 2021, the Air Force Research Laboratory demonstrated the Rapid Dragon system which transforms the C-130 into a lethal strike platform capable of launching 12 JASSM-ER with 500 kg warheads from a standoff distance of 925 km.
-Future anticipated improvements support includes support for JDAM-ER, mine laying, drone dispersal as well as improved standoff range when 1900 km JASSM-XR become available in 2024.
+In 2021, the USAF Research Laboratory demonstrated the Rapid Dragon system, which transforms the C-130 into a lethal strike platform capable of launching 12 JASSM-ERs with 500 kg warheads from a standoff distance of 925 km.
+Future anticipated improvements include support for JDAM-ER, mine laying, drone dispersal, and improved standoff range when 1900 km JASSM-XR becomes available in 2024.

 Replacement

-In October 2010, the U.S. Air Force released a capability request for information (CRFI) for the development of a new airlifter to replace the C-130.
-The new aircraft was to carry a 190% greater payload and assume the mission of mounted vertical maneuver (MVM).
+In October 2010, the USAF released a capability request for information for the development of a new airlifter to replace the C-130.
+The new aircraft was to carry a 190% greater payload and assume the mission of mounted vertical maneuver.
 The greater payload and mission would enable it to carry medium-weight armored vehicles and unload them at locations without long runways.
 Various options were under consideration, including new or upgraded fixed-wing designs, rotorcraft, tiltrotors, or even an airship.
 The C-130 fleet of around 450 planes would be replaced by only 250 aircraft.
-The Air Force had attempted to replace the C-130 in the 1970s through the Advanced Medium STOL Transport project, which resulted in the C-17 Globemaster III that instead replaced the C-141 Starlifter.
+The USAF had attempted to replace the C-130 in the 1970s through the Advanced Medium STOL Transport project, which resulted in the C-17 Globemaster III that instead replaced the C-141 Starlifter.

-The Air Force Research Laboratory funded Lockheed Martin and Boeing demonstrators for the Speed Agile concept, which had the goal of making a STOL aircraft that could take off and land at speeds as low as 70 kn on airfields less than 2,000 ft long and cruise at Mach 0.8-plus.
+The Air Force Research Laboratory (AFRL) funded Lockheed Martin and Boeing demonstrators for the Speed Agile concept, which had the goal of making aircraft that could take off and land at speeds as low as 70 kn on airfields less than 2,000 ft long and cruise at Mach 0.8-plus.
 Boeing's design used upper-surface blowing from embedded engines on the inboard wing and blown flaps for circulation control on the outboard wing.
 Lockheed's design also used blown flaps outboard, but inboard used patented reversing ejector nozzles.

-Boeing's design completed over 2,000 hours of wind tunnel tests in late 2009.
-It was a 5 percent-scale model of a narrow body design with a 55000 lb payload.
-When the AFRL increased the payload requirement to 65000 lb, they tested a 5 percent-scale model of a widebody design with a 303000 lb take-off gross weight and an "A400M-size" 158 in wide cargo box.
+Boeing's design completed over 2,000 hours of wind-tunnel tests in late 2009.
+It was a 5% scale model of a narrow-body design with a 55000 lb payload.
+When the AFRL increased the payload requirement to 65000 lb, Boeing tested a 5% scale model of a wide-body design with a 303000 lb take-off gross weight and an "A400M-size", 158-in-wide cargo box.
 It would be powered by four IAE V2533 turbofans.

 In August 2011, the AFRL released pictures of the Lockheed Speed Agile concept demonstrator.
-A 23% scale model went through wind tunnel tests to demonstrate its hybrid powered lift, which combined a low drag airframe with simple mechanical assembly to reduce weight and improve aerodynamics.
+A 23% scale model went through wind-tunnel tests to demonstrate its hybrid powered lift, which combined a low-drag airframe with simple mechanical assembly to reduce weight and improve aerodynamics.
 The model had four engines, including two Williams FJ44 turbofans.
 On 26 March 2013, Boeing was granted a patent for its swept-wing powered lift aircraft.

-In January 2014, Air Mobility Command, Air Force Materiel Command and the Air Force Research Lab were in the early stages of defining requirements for the C-X next generation airlifter program to replace both the C-130 and C-17.
+In January 2014, Air Mobility Command, Air Force Materiel Command, and the AFRL were in the early stages of defining requirements for the C-X next-generation airlifter program to replace both the C-130 and C-17.
 The aircraft would be produced from the early 2030s to the 2040s.